vijetabhatia/Vmware_Test_Vijeta/Readme.md

-The project the following tasks
+The project does the following tasks
-- Additon of API
+- Additon API
-- Difference of API
+- Difference API

 Technology used